bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:25:58

-So, okay, so there's those types of attacks.
+So there's those types of attacks.
 There's also the general limitations of like, channels are a pain, right?
 Like, you would much rather have a system where anyone can pay anyone without these sort of restrictions on routing and stuff like that.
 But yeah, so the attacks, on the one hand, you can sort of hand wave and say there's reputation.